 Gym and fitness

-Sometimes you need to strength train to become a better runner and minimize risk of injuries.
+Sometimes you need to strength train to become a better runner and minimize the risk of injuries.
 Then you need a gym.
-Here is the Square’s guide for gyms in Ghent:link.
+Here is our guide to gyms in Ghent.

 Nature resorts, parks and river banks are popular places for runners.
 And Ghent isn’t short on any of these.
 Below you’ll find some of the popular routes in and around the Bourgoyen nature reserve, Watersportbaan, Blaarmeersen, along with the Leie, Gentbrugge and Parkbos.
 Each of these locations offers suggested tracks for all types of runners and their favourite surface.